Reddit Is Targeting Up to $6.5 Billion Valuation in IPO

 Reddit’s offering is being led by Morgan Stanley, Goldman Sachs Group Inc., JPMorgan Chase & Co. and Bank of America Corp., according to its filings with the US Securities and Exchange Commission.

 Details of the offering including the size and timing could change, the person said.
-A representative for Goldman Sachs declined to comment, while Bank of America, JPMorgan and Morgan Stanley didn’t immediately respond to requests for comment.
+Representatives for Morgan Stanley, Goldman Sachs, JPMorgan and Bank of America declined to comment.

 The price range and valuation were reported earlier by The Wall Street Journal, which said Reddit intends to allow some employees to sell stock in the IPO.